 The leaf colour is one of the points of interest of Pandora.
 It is essentially a green-bronze colour over the summer, but in early spring the bronze element is more prominent, whilst in autumn the leaves take on strong red and orange tints.

-Fill in the details below and we will let you know when Pandora flowering cherry tree is back in stock.
+Fill in the form below and we will notify you when Pandora flowering cherry tree are back in stock.